Deepika Padukone: Film breakthrough and career struggles (2006–2011)

 Padukone made her acting debut with Aishwarya (2006), a Kannada film directed by Indrajit Lankesh.
 The romantic comedy was a remake of the Telugu film Manmadhudu, and she was cast in the title role opposite the actor Upendra.
 The film proved to be a commercial success.
-RG Vijayasarathy of Rediff.com was appreciative of Padukone's screen presence but added that "she needs to work on her emotional scenes."
-By the end of 2006, Farah Khan's Happy New Year was shelved, and Khan had instead cast Padukone for the melodrama Om Shanti Om (2007).
+R. G. Vijayasarathy of Rediff.com was appreciative of Padukone's screen presence but added that "she needs to work on her emotional scenes."
+By the end of 2006, Farah Khan's Happy New Year was shelved, and Khan had instead cast Padukone for the masala film Om Shanti Om (2007).
 Set against the backdrop of the Hindi film industry, the film tells the story of a struggling actor who is reincarnated to avenge the death of a film star.
 Shah Rukh Khan starred as the lead, and Padukone featured in dual roles of a star in the 1970s, and later, an aspiring actress.
 In preparation, Padukone watched several films of actresses Helen and Hema Malini to study their body language.
 Her voice was dubbed by the voice artist Mona Ghosh Shetty.
-For one of the songs in the film, "Dhoom Taana," Padukone drew upon Indian classical dance, and according to Dorling Kindersley, "mesmeriz[ed] audiences" by using hasta mudras (hand gestures).
+For one of the songs in the film, "Dhoom Taana", Padukone drew upon Indian classical dance, and according to Dorling Kindersley, "mesmeriz[ed] audiences" by using hasta mudras (hand gestures).
 Om Shanti Om emerged as the highest-grossing Hindi film of the year, with a global revenue of ₹1.49 billion.
 Taran Adarsh of the entertainment portal Bollywood Hungama opined that she had "all it takes to be a top star", and she was awarded with the Filmfare Best Female Debut Award and received her first Filmfare Award for Best Actress nomination.
 Bollywood Hungama reported that the success of Om Shanti Om proved a breakthrough for her.